rpolve/website/index.md

 - [Recent posts](blog/)

-## About me 👨‍💻
+## About me

-I like computing, particularly the Unix family and its derivatives.🐧 My other main interest is 🧬Biology, which has to do with my formal education.
+I like computing, particularly the Unix family and its derivatives.
+My other main interest is Biology, which has to do with my formal education.

 ## About this site